 There's a tendency for business unit managers to want to keep their best performers to themselves.
 This is understandable, but it can also limit opportunities for employees that want to grow and develop professionally.

-The development of top performers should be a major goal for leadership.
+The development of employees should be a major goal for leadership.
 It's critical that their coaching, training, and leadership opportunities align with their current abilities and future plans.
-Encouraging and supporting growth — and recognizing achievements along the way — it's a win-win.
+Encouraging and supporting growth — while recognizing achievements along the way — is a win-win.

 According to the Harvard Business Review, top performers can deliver 400 percent more productivity than average performers.
 That's a lot of productivity for one person, and your top performers are well aware of how much more work they're doing than everyone else.
 Are you?

 High performers are driven to excel, but they want to be recognized.
-If they aren't recognized, they'll excel in another organization.
+If their contributions aren't recognized in your organization, they'll excel in another.

 In addition to wanting to be recognized for their outstanding contributions, top performers want feedback.
 While no one really craves negative feedback, your star performers want to know what they can do differently or better — and they definitely appreciate positive feedback.